You have 12 marbles, one of them is either heavier or lighter than the rest.

 The last of these does correspond to the same pattern for people born in

-gives 1806 as the only possible answer for a birthdate in the 19th century.
+as the only possible answer for a birthday celebration in the 19th century.

 The "unusual boast" which John Stuart Mill could have made when he turned 43

 (in 1849) was to have an age whose square was the current year.

 Reportedly, the first person who actually boasted that for himself was the British mathematician

 (1806-1871).
 In 1864, he wrote that he had the distinction of turning

 Integers which (like 1806 = 42 .
 43) are products of two consecutive integers

 They've been called oblong,

 heteromecic, or promic/pronic.